 Wilson Special Collections

 Located in Wilson Library, Special Collection departments include the North Carolina Collection, Rare Book Collection, Research & Instructional Services, Southern Folklife Collection, Southern Historical Collection, Technical Services, and University Archives and Records Management.
 Student Assistants in Special Collection departments work with rare and unique library materials and assist with circulation, reference, and directing patrons.
 Weekend hours may be available.
 You may contact individual departments to inquire about job openings.

 The Technical Services departments include E-Resources & Serials Management; Monographic Services; Resource, Description & Management; and Preservation.
 Located in Davis Library, student employees in these departments assist with searching print and online resources to aid in the selection, acquisition, and cataloging of newly acquired materials and preparing materials for circulation.
 You may contact the individual departments about job openings.

-The Undergraduate Library (919-962-1355) and the Media Resources Center employs Student Assistants to assist with circulation duties.
+The Undergraduate Library (919-962-1355) and the Media & Design Center employs Student Assistants to assist with circulation duties.
 Student Assistants in the UL work with materials in a number of formats (print, electronic, video, audio) and assist with the course reserve collections.
 Evening and weekend hours may be available.
 Some student positions in the Undergraduate Library are paid at a higher rate.
 To learn more about these positions, please contact the Undergraduate Library.